Skanda-S1/Postgram.io/README.md

 ---

-<p align="center"> Postgram is a web apllication which provides a interactive user interface, enabling users to engage with posts through likes, comments, and all posts shared will be displayed on home page.
+<p align="center"> Postgram is a web application which provides a interactive user interface, enabling users to engage with posts through likes, comments, and all posts shared will be displayed on home page.
     <br>
 </p>